- A life amplified - Viv Campbell

 - Enhanced supportive care - Dr Dan Monnery

-- The last surviving sperm in the facilty - Giles Andreae
+- The last surviving sperm in the facility - Giles Andreae

 - Being in the company of people - Jamie Beamish